 A Promise To Our Dental Patients

 You can always rely on our caring and experienced team and our commitment to excellent family dentistry during each phase of your treatment.
-From cosmetic dentistry, pediatric dentist, implant dentistry, or a professional cleaning and regular check-ups, we look forward to serving you.
+From cosmetic dentistry, pediatric dental care, implant dentistry, or a professional cleaning and regular check-ups, we look forward to serving you.
 We want to build long-lasting relationships based on trust, so we can help you and your family smile more, and maximize personal health.
 Our dental office offers a calm, relaxing setting with the highest emphasis on patient care and comfort, and we will ensure that you understand every phase of your dental care.

 Comprehensive Family Dental is located close to several schools to serve all your family’s oral health needs.

 We are just minutes from Victoria East High School, Rowland Elementary School, and the Howell Middle School, minimizing the impact of dentist appointments on your child’s school schedule.
 We have plenty of off-street parking, and offer a state-of-the-art dental office run by friendly, welcoming staff.

 We invite you to call our Victoria office for an appointment, or stop in and meet Dr. Rainey and Dr. Fritsche and the rest of our dental team.